beniezsche/blimey-rhymey/README.md

 # blimey-rhymey
-Chrome extension to convert news website headlines to mini-rhymes
+Chrome extension to headlines to fun mystical limmericks